Marketing - promotional materials

 If you are offering after-school care, ask the local schools if they offer advertising in their newsletters or if you can put up a flyer on their noticeboard.
 Consider holding a stall at school fairs and fêtes where parents can meet you.

 Make sure your literature is clear and concise, with all the relevant contact information.
 Don't forget that if you are offering funded hours, this should be highlighted on all your publicity material – many parents of 2, 3 and 4 year olds will be very interested in using their entitlement.
-If you're unsure about whether, or how, to offer the free entitlement, read more about the funding here.
+If you're unsure about whether, or how, to offer the free entitlement, read more about the funding in England here.

 It is a good idea to make sure your setting is listed on your local authority’s childcare portal, often called the Family Information Service (FIS).
 The FIS is a popular place for parents to look when they’re thinking about childcare options in their area.
 In Wales the Dewis website is used by the majority of Local Authorities as a database and marketing platform for childcare providers.

 There are also a number of national childcare search websites, many of which charge a subscription fee, so it’s worth factoring these costs into your business plan if you choose to use them.

 Having your own website is a great way to show what your setting offers in more detail.
 Creating your own doesn't need to be daunting.
 Hosting sites such as Webs, Vistaprint and Wix allow you to create an impressive-looking website with no specialist knowledge.
 You can simply input text and photos into pre-formatted pages, and be ready to go within just a few hours.